artemvlas/veretino/README.md

 * Comparing files by checksum.
 * Evaluation of files contained in the selected folder by types (extensions), their number and size.

+### Veretino can check the integrity of a large amount of data, for example, after a disk or file system error occurs, bad or unreadable sectors appear, a sudden power outage and similar cases...
 <p align="center">
   <br><em>Veretino calculates checksums for each file in the specified folder and saves this list for later checks.</em>
   <br><img src="screenshots/veretino_mainview.png">